 Ascension Wisconsin planned service cuts; Milwaukee alderman concerned

 A Milwaukee alderman raises major worries about Ascension Wisconsin's planned cuts to services.
 On Thursday, Dec.
-5, Milwaukee's fire chief will lay out some of the concerns.
+5, the alderman, community members and Milwaukee's fire chief will lay out concerns.

-Alderman Jackson said Ascension will close the cath lab for cardiac patients at St. Joseph's Hospital on the north side.
+Alderman Jackson's worries center on Ascension Wisconsin's plans to close the cath lab for cardiac patients at St. Joseph's Hospital on the north side.
 He said that means patients will have to be transported more than five miles away to hospitals that will still have them – Froedtert, St. Mary's or Aurora-Grafton.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

-Ascension is already eliminating its cath labs at St. Francis Hospital on Milwaukee's south side.
+Ascension is also eliminating its cath lab at St. Francis Hospital on Milwaukee's south side.

-Community leaders, including the Milwaukee Black Grassroots Network for Health Equity, say they are worried.
+Community leaders, including the Milwaukee Black Grassroots Network for Health Equity, say they are worried about the cut in services.

 An Ascension spokesperson did not respond to a FOX6 News request for an interview.
-But in a November email, a spokesperson said the company is making "significant investments" in southeast Wisconsin – to have broad access to things like primary care and then to concentrate specialized care.
+However, in a November email, a spokesperson said the company is making "significant investments" in southeast Wisconsin.
+The system said it's plan is to have broad access to things like primary care and then to have concentrated specialized care at centralized locations.

 FREE DOWNLOAD: Get breaking news alerts in the FOX6 News app for iOS or Android